 A warehouse manager oversees the process of receiving and shipping products for numerous businesses.
 You’ll be responsible for managing employees, handling inventory, and operating equipment.

 In most cases, you don’t need any certifications to become a warehouse manager.
-But if you have qualifications, they can certainly be helpful!
+But if you have qualifications, they can certainly be helpful.
 You can learn more about the industry by taking a professional course in distribution and warehousing.

 2. Police officer

 As a police officer, you’ll enforce laws and keep the public safe.
 Police officers are responsible for responding to complaints and calls reported to the police department.
 Police also take on the responsibility of detaining those who break the law.
-You’ll also be in charge of making sure people follow traffic laws filing detailed reports in cases where people don’t abide by the rules of the road.
+You’ll be in charge of making sure people follow traffic laws, and filing detailed reports in cases where people don’t abide by the rules of the road.

 3. Property manager

 When it comes to managing property, there are a lot of responsibilities.
 Your main job is to provide customer service to tenants and potential renters.
 You’ll also be expected to oversee the moving inspections, process payments, screen new applicants, and coordinate maintenance requests and repairs.